-Effective: 1993 Control Action: Totally banned for use as plant protection product.
-Uses still allowed: No remaining uses allowed.
-Reasons: High persistence of bromacil in soil combined with high leaching potential with the likelihood that application of bromacil would exceed a regulatory limit of 0.1 μ g/l in ground water.
+Effective: Control action: Uses still allowed: 1993 Totally banned for use as plant protection product.
+No remaining uses allowed.
+Reasons: High persistence of bromacil in soil combined with high leaching potential with the likelihood that application of bromacil would exceed a regulatory limit of 0.1 $\mu$ g/l in ground water.
 The action is based on a national review of scientific data.
 Alternatives: At present there are no soil acting alternatives registered for weed control on railway tracks (plant protection products containing diurone or glyphosate); on uncultivated land the use of glyphosate is possible, a non chemical alternative is mechanical weed control.